EGO4D/Ego-Exo4D-docs/docs/benchmarks/proficiency_estimation.md

 ### Metrics
 * Demonstrator proficiency estimation
-  - Top-1 Accuracy when using Ego only , Exo only, and Ego+Exo views
+  - Top-1 Accuracy when using Ego only, Exo only, and Ego+Exo views

 * Ego clip generation
   - Mean Average Precision ($mAP_k$) measured at an L1-distance threshold of k = {0.25, 0.5, 1.0} seconds.